-Do you want to know how to start a WordPress blog quickly?
+Do you want to know how to start a WordPress website quickly?

-Once you decided to create a blog on WordPress, the next question will arise.
+Once you decided to create a website on WordPress, the next question will arise.

 Where to host?

-We can point out several WordPress hosting companies that are active in the field.
-Choosing a hosting provider is equally important as choosing your niche and blog name.
+We can point out various WordPress hosting companies that are active in the field.
+Choosing a hosting provider is equally important as choosing your niche and website name.
 If your selection fails, nothing will come in your way including SEO, traffic as they are mutually related.

 A good hosting company should provide a fast and secure environment for the users.
 So your pages will rank higher in search results and safe from the latest security vulnerabilities or hacking attempts.
-In short, hosting service acts as a guardian of your online business or blog.
+In short, a hosting service acts as a guardian of your online business or website.

 WP Engine Pricing

-Another main advantage of WP Engine subscription is that it provides the Genesis framework and more than 35 child themes absolutely free to all customers.
-It will save your $2000 in the theme selection.
-Genesis framework is favorite among the bloggers that provide unlimited customizations, flexibility, and full control over the blog design.
-It is used by thousands of blogs in any niche.
+You will get 10 premium StudioPress themes free as a WP Engine customer.
+It will help you to save more than $2000 on the theme selection.
+Genesis framework is a great product to avail unlimited customizations, flexibility, and full control over the website design.
+It is used by thousands of websites in any niche.
 So it’s a great deal for you to experience two world-class services in a single subscription.

-All plans of WP Engine offers a risk-free period of 60 days.
-If you are not satisfied with their service, cancel the subscription within 60 days and you will get the full amount back.
+WP Engine has a risk-free period of 60 days.
+If you are not satisfied with their service, cancel the subscription within 60 days, and you will get the full amount back.